 - 1. Obtain the firmware upgrade file from the Impinj support Web site, support.impinj.com.
 The upgrade file extension is .upg.
-(Example: octane_4_12_0.upg). - 2.
-Place the upgrade file on a server (http or sftp) that is accessible by the Reader you are upgrading. - 3.
-Using the Putty application, connect to the Reader using by SSH or serial, and then log in. - 4.
-From the RShell command prompt, issue the following command:

-config image upgrade <URI>

-where $\langle URI \rangle$ is the server location and the name of the upgrade file.
+(Example: octane-7.4.0.240.upg). - 2.
+Place the upgrade file on a server (http or sftp) that is accessible by the reader you are upgrading. - 3.
+Using the Putty application, connect to the reader using by SSH or serial, and then log in. - 4.
+From the RShell command prompt, issue the following command: - > config image upgrade <URI> where <URI> is the server location and the name of the upgrade file.